Rocamadour - Dordogne (Lot) travel guide

 Visit Rocamadour

-Rocamadour is on the eastern edge of the area, across the border from the Dordogne into the Lot department.
+The lovely village of Rocamadour is on the eastern edge of the area, across the border from the Dordogne into the Lot department.
 Each year the small village of Rocamadour (population around 600), in the Parc Naturel Régional des Causses du Quercy, receives more than a million visitors.
 Why so popular?

 Firstly because Rocamadour is an important pilgrimage destination, and has been for 1000 years.
 Built on the site of a shrine to a Madonna, the shrine became famous for its healing powers, and soon became a stop on the pilgrimage path to Santiago de Campostela